HamzaNadeem1999/HamzaNadeem1999/README.md

 # Hi, I'm Hamza!
 ### [Data Science Professional](https://linkedin.com/in/hamzanade) | [AWS Certified](#)

-## 🤙 About Me
+## 🤙 Something About Me
-I am a passionate and results-driven Data Science professional with expertise in analyzing complex datasets and delivering actionable insights to solve business challenges.
-With hands-on experience in Python, Machine Learning, Deep Learning, Natural Language Processing (NLP), and cloud platforms like AWS, I thrive on leveraging modern technologies to develop innovative and impactful solutions.
+I am a passionate and results-driven Data Analyst professional with expertise in analyzing complex datasets and delivering actionable insights to solve business challenges.
+With hands-on experience in Python, SQL, Tableau, PowerBI, Machine Learning, and cloud platforms like AWS, I thrive on leveraging modern technologies to develop innovative and impactful solutions.
 My strong analytical background and ability to deliver data-driven strategies have been honed through academic pursuits, internships, and real-world projects.

-Currently, I am pursuing an **M.S. in Data Science at Clark University**, where I am deepening my knowledge in **Natural Language Processing, Deep Learning, and Advanced AI Concepts**.
+Currently, I am pursuing an **M.S. in Data Science at Clark University** Graduating in December 2024.

 ## 📚 Education
-**M.S. in Data Science, Clark University**
+**M.S. in Data Science, Clark University.
+GPA-(3.89/4.0)**
 - Focus Areas: Natural Language Processing, Machine Learning, Deep Learning, and Advanced AI.
+**B.S Statistics, Lucknow University.
+GPA-(3.63/4.0)**
+- Focus Areas: Statistics, A/B Testing, ANOVA.

 ## 📺 Professional Experience
+**Data Engineer and AI Intern, EngageAthon,PA**
+- Developed efficient data pipelines and recommendation models, achieving a 29% increase in production efficiency and a 7% improvement in user retention, resulting in $100K in operational savings.
 **Data Science Intern, Rapido**
 - Contributed to the development of predictive models and real-time analytics pipelines to enhance customer satisfaction.